Cook smarter

 If you don't own a Dutch oven, these alternatives work in specific situations:

-• Cast iron skillet with foil cover — searing and short braises, but no depth for stews
+• Cast iron skillet with foil cover covers searing and short braises, but has no depth for stews

-• Oven-safe stainless steel pot — lighter weight, works for braising but heats less evenly
+• Oven-safe stainless steel pot is lighter, works for braising but heats less evenly

 Dutch oven care and cleaning

-• Hand wash with warm water and mild soap.
-Avoid the dishwasher — repeated cycles can dull the enamel.
+Hand wash with warm water and mild soap.
+Avoid the dishwasher since repeated cycles can dull the enamel.

-• Wash with hot water immediately after use.
-A small amount of soap is fine — it won't strip seasoning.
+Wash with hot water immediately after use.
+A small amount of soap is fine and won't strip seasoning.

-• Never soak or leave wet — rust starts quickly on unseasoned spots.
+Never soak or leave wet.
+Rust starts quickly on unseasoned spots.
+If you see orange patches, scrub them off and re-season right away.

 Dutch oven in Fond